Find Your Perfect School

 Learn to Anticipate the Lows

-Gap year sounds exciting but keeps in mind there’s more to it than that!
+Gap year sounds exciting but keep in mind there’s more to it than that!
 There will be difficult days that drive you to the edge.
 Language barriers and feelings of isolation are pretty common.
 You need to be open to adjustments before falling into a routine.
 Knowing this will help them deal with unexpected obstacles and see through the whole experience until the very end.

 Is taking a Gap Year a good idea or encouraged?